rockycape/rockycape.github.io/Wiki.markdown

 For further information click [CoderDojoBalwyn @ Balwyn Library](https://zen.coderdojo.com/dojos/au/balwyn-vic/balwyn-balwyn-library) or [CoderDojoBalwyn Website](https://balwynau.wixsite.com/coderdojo)

-### (a) Hello World App ( try this at bitsbox.com )
+### (a) Bitsbox.com Apps

-Hello World App by Rockycape - You can simply select and then copy the code below and past into a new blank app on bitsbox.com
+Hello World App - You can simply select and then copy the code below and past into a new blank app on bitsbox.com

 ```markdown
 chaseme = text('<>',100,100)